Pulp Capping: Can We and Should We?By Andy Janiga on July 20, 2020 | 2 comments

 The endodontic diagnosis determines whether or not we should consider pulp capping for our deep carious lesions.
 If we have a vital, normal pulp, our chances of successfully maintaining vitality are much greater.
 However, if we have a symptomatic tooth or necrotic tooth, other treatment options should be considered.

-Andy Janiga, D.M.D., is a contributor to Spear Digest.
+Andy Janiga, D.M.D., practices at the Center for Dental Excellence in Nashua, NH and is a contributor to Spear Digest.